-Asian influence is currently taking over the American beauty and wellness markets, and archaeological evidence suggests that many cultures, such as the Chinese, Korean and Japanese — Asian influence is currently taking over the American beauty and wellness markets — have been consuming sea vegetables for thousands of years.
-Seaweed grows in salt water oceans all over the world, but recently it has made its ways across the oceans to rest in many Western dishes of Asian-cuisine flavor: from sushi to salad to seaweed chips.
+The Asian influence is currently taking over the American beauty and wellness markets, and archaeological evidence suggests that many cultures, such as the Chinese, Korean and Japanese have been consuming sea vegetables for thousands of years.
+Seaweed grows in saltwater oceans all over the world, but recently it has made its ways across the oceans to rest in many Western dishes of Asian-cuisine flavor: from sushi to salad to seaweed chips.

 And with many studies finding as much as 40 percent (and even more) of minerals in plant-based foods are depleted by substandard soil, seaweed is becoming an increasingly popular “superfood” ingredient in cuisines all over the world.

 In fact, as kale finds itself in third place on the Dirty Dozen pesticide list for its pesticide concentration, kelp, a type of seaweed with high amounts of magnesium, calcium, potassium, antioxidants, phytonutrients, amino acids and omega-3 fatty acids, is fast replacing kale as an important addition to a healthy diet.
 Lily Soutter, a nutritionist in the U.K., even deemed it one of the “healthiest superfoods of 2019.”

 What are the Benefits?